-In the future gamification will be a strategic management tool rather than a set of gameful design features or a technology solution.
-Gamification will be about how we think, how we collaborate, and how we co-create a different way of learning, working and building community.
+Gamification will be about how we think, how we collaborate, and how we co-create a different way of learning and building a community.

 How will Gamification have changed?

 Gamification’s development to date has been dominated by a focus on technology and gameful-design.
-It’s now evolving into a more substantial science that’s backed by rigorous research, theory and frameworks that can be applied across a broad range of applications.
-This represents a shift in focus from short-term tactical solutions to long-term strategic development.
+But now, it’s evolving into a more substantial science that’s backed by rigorous research.
+Specifically, these are theories and frameworks that can be applied across a broad range of applications.
+Hence, this represents a shift in focus from short-term tactical solutions to long-term strategic development.

 How Will Gamification Affect People’s Lives?

-Strategically focused gamification will rely less on behavioural design elements and more on building human agency, autonomy and capability.
+Strategically focused gamification will rely less on behavioural design elements.
+It will lean more towards building human agency, autonomy and capability.
 This means that we empower people in a meaningful way rather than nudge, push, entice and reward.
 The latter just makes people a little happier about the current system.
 It doesn’t empower them to change the system.

 The Relationship Between Gamification and Innovation